Power BI adoption roadmap: Data culture

 Data literacy

-Data literacy refers to the ability to interpret, create, and communicate data accurately and effectively.
+Data literacy refers to the ability to interpret, create, and communicate with data and analytics accurately and effectively.

 How you go about improving data literacy in your organization depends on many factors, such as current user skillsets, complexity of the data, and the types of analytics that are required.
-You can focus on these activities related to data literacy:
+You might choose to focus on these types of activities related to data literacy:

 • Interpreting charts and graphs